linchengweiii/reversi-pygame/README.md

 ###  Preparation for Team Project
-1. Fork this repo and make it private.
+1. [Duplicate this repo](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/duplicating-a-repository) and make it private.
+> Thanks to [GWFrank](https://github.com/GWFrank) providing the solution.
 2. Add your teamates and TA to your repo.
 3. Write your member name in your README.
 For example: